leecher1337/thinkpad-Lx30-ec/readme.md

 to make the classic 7-row keyboards work.
 There are also patches included to disable the authentic battery validation check.

-There are already patches for other xx30 series Thinkpads to acoomplish this [here](https://www.github.com/hamishcoleman/thinkpad-ec/), but they are for different embedded controllers, so this patchset had to be created.
+There are already patches for other xx30 series Thinkpads to accomplish this [here](https://www.github.com/hamishcoleman/thinkpad-ec/), but they are for different embedded controllers, so this patchset had to be created.